wyw97/DENSE/README.md

 1. see egs/libri2mix_sep2vec

 2. For eval.py to use real chunk-wise causal target speech extraction, DDP is used and the parameter (1531) is set fixed as the receptive length of TCN for simply.

+3. For system.py, please carefully check SystemPredictedTeacherForcing and SystemPredictedPairs.
+Some parameters should be checked before running.
+Sorry for the inconvenience.
+Maybe update sooner or later!